 Weigh yourself once a week right after you wake up and use the washroom.
 Alternatively, you can also weigh yourself daily and then divide the number by 7 at the end of the week.
 It’s normal for your weight to fluctuate a bit depending on water retention, food in your system, etc. Measuring yourself every day and then taking an average can help deal with that.
 So can waiting for a week’s worth of muscle gain to add up before weighing yourself.

-If after your first week, the scale did not budge, here how to get back to gaining weight:
+If after your first week, the scale did not budge, don’t worry, that’s common for naturally skinny guys.
+It just means that we need to pivot.
+Here how to get back to gaining weight:

 - Increase your daily energy intake by 250 calories (to create the surplus that was missing)